leriley/MarkdownPages/skn2objcxm.md

-# Skn2Obj and CMX Files
+# Sims 1 Files and Files Types
 There's three parts to Create-a-Sim custom content for *The Sims* (2000):
 * The .SKN file (the mesh)
 * The .BMP file (the texture)